|

 ![]() |

-This is more typical of smaller Autostrade signage.
-This is A1 outside of
+More typical smaller Autostrade signage on A1 outside of

 Naples (old A2), at the West Pompeii exit.
 Note the smaller gantry style,

-which is more common than the larger ones we saw on the GRA.
+which is more common than the larger ones on the GRA.

 The Terme del Foro (baths) in Pompeii.
 I chose to photograph it in natural